Cap-It works best with JavaScript enabled. Enable JavaScript.

 An interest rate cap acts like insurance against high interest rates.

-Caps are typically purchased by borrowers with variable rate loans, to protect against the possibility of interest rates rising above a chosen maximum, the cap rate.
+Caps are typically purchased by borrowers with floating rate loans, to protect against the possibility of the floating rate rising above a chosen maximum, the cap rate.

-The cap buyer pays a premium for the cap in exchange for extra income when interest rates rise above the cap rate.
-The further that rates exceed the cap rate, the greater the extra income from the cap.
-The cap income offsets the higher interest cost of the variable loan.
+The cap buyer pays a premium for the cap in exchange for extra income whenever the floating rate is higher than the cap rate.
+The further that the floating rate exceeds the cap rate, the greater the extra income from the cap.
+The cap income offsets the higher interest cost of the floating rate loan.

-When rates are below the cap rate, the borrower receives no income from the cap but simply pays the lower variable rate.
+When the floating rate is lower than the cap rate, the borrower receives no income from the cap but simply pays the lower floating rate.

 Borrowers owning interest rate caps have less risk of being unable to meet loan payments when interest rates rise and are correspondingly better placed to pass lenders’ affordability assessments.

-Caps are a safer option for the borrower than swaps or fixed rate loans, which expose the borrower to the risks of adverse floors.
+Unlike swaps or fixed rate loans, caps do not expose borrowers to the risks of adverse floors.

 The risk of a cap is that the buyer pays a premium for the cap but receives nothing in return, for example if interest rates remain below the cap rate for the duration of the instrument.